-- a) The Compliance officer/Supply Chain Officer, Ms. Jamie Belino, assisted by two compliance staff, is a senior staff member whose responsibilities with the implementation of the Policy and Procedures are clearly defined. - b) Compliance officer/Supply Chain Officer and team members has the necessary competence, knowledge, experience and training.
+- a) The Compliance officer/Supply Chain Officer is a senior staff member whose responsibilities with the implementation of the Policy and Procedures are clearly defined. - b) Compliance officer/Supply Chain Officer and team members has the necessary competence, knowledge, experience and training.
 The team has attended conferences and trainings mainly for AML and supply chain such as the ICGLR-OECD-UN GoE Joint Forum on Responsible Mineral Supply Chains in Paris since 2013.